Life Coach vs. Therapist: 8 Myths Debunked (Plus How to Choose)

 You can—and should—do all the same things to screen a life coach.

 Keep in mind that just because a coach isn’t certified doesn’t mean they’re unethical.
 But being certified does say good things about them.
 It also makes it easier to hold them accountable.
-You can file an ethics complaint against an ICF- or CCE-certified coach:
+Just like you can file a complaint against a therapist, you can file an ethics complaint against an ICF- or CCE-certified coach.
+Go to either of these pages to learn more:

 This means life coaches who get certified are choosing to be held accountable by the organization that certified them.
 This is one of many ways they can show their commitment to being a good coach.